 ↳ All changes made are incorporated to reflect in the standard workflow

-Total Productive Maintenance
+5. Total Productive Maintenance

-- Preventive Maintenance – These are regularly planned and executed maintenance activities and not mere random checks conducted by the workers.
-Here, the crew is expected to perform periodic and complete equipment maintenance for all the machines to check for any anomalies in the functioning.
-This will ensure that sudden breakdowns do not occur and the throughput for each equipment is increased.
+These are regular planned and executed maintenance activities, not mere random checks conducted by the workers.
+The crew performs periodic and complete equipment maintenance on all the machines to check for any anomalies in the functioning, as expected.
+This will ensure that sudden breakdowns do not occur and the throughput for each piece of equipment increases.

-Total Quality Management
+6. Total Quality Management

 - Employee involvement and training